piratenpanda/darktable-spektrafilm/README.md

 The pack flagged `default` is what a fresh edit gets.
 Every other pack is only ever fetched when an edit explicitly asks for its hash.

+### Pack format

+`pack_format` versions the *container*, not the data.
+It is copied from `pack.json` and republished here so darktable can tell from the manifest alone whether it could load a pack — otherwise it only finds out after downloading the whole thing.

+It is mandatory in both places.
+There is no format that predates the field, so a pack without one is a hand-edited or truncated `pack.json`, not an older revision — darktable refuses it and `make_manifest.py` refuses to publish it.

+A darktable build declares the range it reads (`SF_PACK_FORMAT_MIN`/`MAX`).
+Packs outside it are skipped during selection, and asking for one specifically reports "that data pack needs a newer darktable" rather than a generic failure.
+An older pack an old edit needs therefore stays fetchable indefinitely, as long as its format is still supported and the entry is still published.

+Bump `pack_format` only when the layout changes in a way an older reader would get *wrong*.
+Adding a field an older reader ignores is not that; moving or redefining one is. `pack.json` is a permissive JSON object, so a silently changed meaning would parse cleanly and render incorrectly — the version is the only thing standing between that and a clear error.

 ## Adding a pack

 1. Export it from the spektrafilm Python package with